 - Claims through union contracts, which can be highly complex

 While construction workers cannot sue their employers for work-related injuries, there is still a possibility that they can get compensation through liability claims against third parties.
-Hart & David can assess your case and determine what options are available to you.
+Hart David Carson LLP can assess your case and determine what options are available to you.

 The laws and regulations in place on workers’ compensation and personal injury claims are highly complex, and any mistake along the way can cost you the claim.
 In addition, the transient nature of construction work can make it difficult to determine liability if you wait to long, so you need to act promptly to pursue damages.

 With a high level of expertise in workers’ compensation and personal injury law, our attorneys at Hart David Carson LLP provide you with the legal skill and strategies you need to successfully make your claim.